chrismaltby/gb-studio-site/content/docs/music.md

 |E-502...C40|
 ```

-This applies to any instance of volume.
-If you have a note on C24 that gradually decreases to, say C18, you still need to reset each new note to C24 (or higher, or lower, depending on what you want to achieve).

-Meanwhile, Channel 3 only gets a quarter of **that**, with a volume range of `00, 10, 20, 40`.
-And beyond that, you'll have to input the instrument and note for the volume change to have any effect, unless it's a `C00` volume effect.
-For instance, again:
+Additionally, Channel 3 requires that the instrument and note is set during a volume change for the volume change to have any effect.
+(Except for `C00`.)
+For example:

 ```
 ModPlug Tracker MOD